FrameVGGT: Coherence-Preserving Memory for Bounded Streaming Geometry: Additional Diagnostics for Token-Level Compression in Geometric Streaming

-We formulate mid-term memory selection as a bounded coverage problem in transformer retrieval space.
-Given a candidate set of frame-wise KV blocks $M_t$, the goal is to retain a subset that preserves broad coverage of \emph{retrievable} geometric evidence under a fixed budget.

-\paragraph{Why key space?} In attention-based memory, Keys and Values play asymmetric roles: Keys determine how memory is addressed by future queries, while Values provide the retrieved content.
+This effect is often more pronounced for token-level policies, which distribute memory across many partially informative fragments.
+Frame-level retention instead encourages more structured allocation, and may therefore exhibit smoother scaling behavior under bounded streaming. \paragraph{Why key space?} In attention-based memory, Keys and Values play asymmetric roles: Keys determine how memory is addressed by future queries, while Values provide the retrieved content.
 Accordingly, redundancy for memory selection is most naturally measured in key space.
 By summarizing each frame's incremental KV contribution into a prototype $v_t^{(l)}$, we obtain a compact descriptor of its retrieval direction while preserving block-level coherence.